karllhughes/personal-blog-5/_posts/2021-01-02-stealth-startup.md

 ### 2. Prepare for "Big Bang" Launch
 Another reason many founders spend time in stealth mode is to make a big splash when they finally launch.
 There are [two schools of thought](https://www.chargebee.com/blog/soft-launch-vs-big-bang-approach-launching-product-go/) when it comes to launching a startup, but I tend to [favor launching early](https://www.karllhughes.com/posts/when-to-launch).

-Still, some founders with media connections or a large personal following might remain in stealth mode until their startup has prepared all its marketing and PR channels.
+Still, some founders with media connections or a large personal following might remain in stealth mode until their startup has prepared all its [content marketing](https://thisisgoodmarketing.com/), social media, and PR channels.
 They may also want to make sure their product is robust enough to handle the sudden influx of traffic they're likely to have.

 ### 3. Avoid Marketing and Sales Distractions
 Some founders - especially those with a product to engineering background - tend to overbuild their early product.
 They see sales and marketing as a distraction until they've got everything in their product _just right_.